The Ultimate Guide to Property Management for the San Diego Area

 Leading up to 2015, the last 20 years or so in the city has seen the City of San Diego constructing 41 percent of new housing units, while cities such as Poway have only contributed less than 1 percent.

-If we boil down the recent housing reports to understand how it affects property owners—whether that be single-family homeowners, investment property owners or multi-family property managers—one thing is glaringly obvious.
+If we boil down the recent housing reports to understand how it affects property owners-whether that be single-family homeowners, investment property owners or multi-family property managers-one thing is glaringly obvious.
 Your property is precious and will be in high-demand once it hits the market, and that’s not going to change anytime soon.
+It’s like changing the demand for generic drugs.
 In other words, the lack of new housing is creating a scarcity, which means property values in San Diego will continue to rise.

 “‘You’re going to have to be traveling pretty far for housing,’ said London Group Realty Partners principal Nathan Moeder, whose firm authored the report.”